Breakfast Burritos in Foil

 Step Four: Blend and Add Eggs

 You may think I’m strange, but I have to use my blender to blend my eggs.
-You can use a whisk as well to mix them.
-I just like them totally smooth.
+You can also use a whisk, but I like them smooth.
 Cook them until you reach the desired doneness.
-Like with the meat mentioned above, you’ll want to break the scrambled eggs into smaller pieces so they’ll mix well with the other ingredients and not complicate rolling up the tortilla.
+As with the meat mentioned above, you’ll want to break the scrambled eggs into smaller pieces so they mix well with the other ingredients and don’t complicate rolling up the tortilla.

 Cook the eggs